eraytufan/CS342-Design-Patterns/project3/readme.txt

 are shuffled and can be dealt to the table.

 In APIProxy class, I wrote API methods to the website.
-So it can get the odds of the player, and winning cards from the server.
+So it can get the odds of the player, and winning cards from the server using API.

 In PokerOddsProxy class, I used proxy pattern and used APIProxy class' methods.
 I also checked the connection and if the data cannot be obtained by server, it handles the